My Birth Story

 My extreme swelling began at week 34

-Due to my oh-so-glorious edema-ridden state, my doctor agreed to schedule me for an induction at 39 weeks.
+Due to my oh-so-glorious edema-ridden state and a few other things, my doctor agreed to schedule me for an induction at 39 weeks.
 It was a huge relief to kind of sort of have an idea when this baby would be coming.
 I was also very excited to be getting out of this contract a whole week early!
 I wanted to meet my baby and wrap up this whole late 3rd-trimester stage of pregnancy!

 About four days shy of my induction date, I woke up and started to feel what I thought were contractions.
 I downloaded an app on my phone and started to time things.
 I was working from home on this day, which put me at ease because at least I was close to the hospital.
 The contractions started to come more frequent.
 Since I haven't gone through this before, I was not 100% sure that these were even contractions.
 But my friends who have babies all assured me that they were.